xhqiao89/florida_covid_daily_update/publish/README.md

-## zipped shapefiles for being published to AGOL as services
+## Zipped shapefiles to be published as services on AGOL